-- The drive disables power to the motor.
-(The motor will coast to a stop.) - If the fault condition clears, the control attempts to restart automatically, when a valid command signal is present.
-For example, if an over-temp fault occurs, the control does not attempt to restart the motor until the temperature drops below the fault threshold. - The control continues to cycle through the logic sequence indefinitely, so long as a valid command signal is present.
+- The control unit disables power to the motor.
+(The motor will coast to a stop.) - If the fault condition clears, the control attempts to restart automatically.
+For example, if an overtemp fault occurs, the control does not attempt to restart the motor until the temperature drops below the fault threshold. - The control cycles through the number of retries associated with the given fault condition.